 I never heard of Accessory Power or their GOgroove SolaceAIR wireless Bluetooth stereo headset, but once I tried them on, I was hooked.
 Follow me on a quick tour once we glom over the design.

 These are over the ear — think padded “cups” that fit against your ears sort of like a Tupperware lid.
 The headband holding the left and right cup is a thin plastic-covered flexible wire like affair.
-And each cup free hangs, which means it can tilt and swing to fit however feels most comfortable.
-Weight?
+And each cup free hangs, which means it can tilt and swing to fit however feels most comfortable – no wonder why it’s on our list of Best Workout Headphones.
+And the weight?
 3 ounces.
 A baseball cap is more noticeable.

 So one cup is smooth and ignorable — all the stuff needed is on the other.
 As in a rocker switch for volume control and a Power button that does triple duty.
 Press and hold it in to engage the Bluetooth technology — let go after enough time has passed so that a blue LED is blinking widely.
 Hold the button in again for about five seconds of time and the LED goes red and the unit turns off.
 And once the GOgroove SolaceAIR has been paired with a device, you’ll press it in for about five seconds to start the blue LED blinking every few seconds to pair it again.

 But should you get an incoming call from the device that’s paired to the GOgroove SolaceAir, a single press of the Power button connects you with the caller.
 Which is why there’s a built-in mike.
 When done, press the button again to hang up.
 Should you be listening to music, the Power button will function like a Pause/Play button instead.